tilschuenemann/ledger-cli/README.md

 | 2022-01-02 | 120    | 210     |
 | 2021-01-05 | -5     | 205     |

-If you're bank doesn't provide any means of calculating a balance, you can write it manually in the metadata.csv:
+If you're bank doesn't provide any means of calculating a balance, you can write it manually in the _metadata.csv_:

 | starting_balance | bank_format |
 | ---------------- | ----------- |